-Next up are the Potenza tires from Bridgestone.
-High performance and longevity is what most people look for when investing in a car tire.
+High performance, all-season, and longevity is what most people look for in a list when they buy a car tire.

-With these all-season tires from Bridgestone, you’ll find you have more control over your Honda Accord and maybe even be surprised by the handling, performance, precision and improvement of your driving.
+With these all-season tires from Bridgestone, you have more control over your Honda Accord and maybe even be surprised by the handling, performance, precision and improvement of your ride in all weather conditions.

-What’s the best thing about purchasing these tires?
-If the tire is purchased from Bridgestone or a licensed retailer, you get a 90-day buy and try guarantee for a full refund or exchange after if you aren’t completely happy with the performance.
+What’s the best thing about purchasing this tires set?
+If the tire is purchased from Bridgestone or a licensed retailer, you get a 90-day buy and try guarantee for a full refund or exchange after if you aren’t completely happy with the all-season performance.

-The Potenza tire was engineered with control, response and cornering in mind on both wet and dry roads.
-You’ll be very happy with these all-season tires that provide excellent braking even under high speeds.
-Overall, great performance.
+The Potenza radial tire was engineered with control, response and cornering on both wet and dry conditions.
+You’ll be very happy with these tires that provide excellent braking even under high speeds.

-- While they aren’t the Turanza tire, which is known to offer a quiet ride, it still does reduce a lot of road noise.
+- While they aren’t the Turanza all-season tire, it still does reduce a lot of road noise.

-- This tire is designed to handle very easily and precisely, giving you excellent traction.
+- This good tire is designed to give excellent traction.

 - All-season tires, and offers great traction on dry or wet ground.
-You can expect great all-season performance.
+You can expect great performance in any weather.

 Our Top Pick — Goodyear Assurance Comfortred Touring

-For the Honda Accord, we place our winning verdict on the Goodyear Assurance ComforTred all-season touring tires.
+For the best Honda Accord tires, we place our winning verdict on the Goodyear Assurance ComforTred all-season touring tires.
 They are designed for maximum comfort and traction that’s even apparent in light snow.
 But like with any regular tire, you still need proper snow tires for serious performance in the winter.

-The asymmetric tread, independent should blocks, and notched center ribs on this all-season tire guarantee supreme traction and performance in all conditions.
+The asymmetric tread, independent should blocks, and notched center ribs on this touring all-season tire guarantee supreme traction and performance in all weather conditions.

 The 4 wide grooves that can be seen running along the length of the tire repels water while the notches and treads cling onto the road.
 With a tire design like this, you can expect great performance and an added sense of safety especially on wet conditions.

-With 20% more cushion than the average tire models, you won’t be bumping along but instead feel as though you are floating with the vibration absorbing tires.
-Finally, this all-season touring tires have a tread warranty for the first 80,000 miles, so you do have that reliability set in black and white.
+Finally, these Goodyear touring all-season tires have a tread warranty for the first 80,000 miles (like the Continental PureContact), so you do have that reliability set in black and white.
 Check our guide for releasing air from tires for some DIY help.

 What to Look for When Buying the Best Tires for Honda Accord